Filana Therapeutics: Allegations of research fraud

 In June 2024, Wang was indicted by the United States Department of Justice for fraud and charged with falsifying data on $16 million in grant applications to the NIH related to simufilam.

-Reuters reported in July 2024 that the DOJ and the U.S. Securities and Exchange Commission (SEC) were also investigating two senior Cassava employees.
+Reuters reported in July 2024 that the DOJ and the U.S. Securities and Exchange Commission (SEC) were also investigating two senior employees.
 Barbier and Burns abruptly resigned in July 2024.

-In September, the SEC charged Cassava, Barbier and Burns for "misleading statements ... made in September 2020 about the results of a phase two clinical trial for Cassava's purported drug treatment for Alzheimer's", and charged Wang for "manipulating the trial results".
+In September, the SEC charged the company, Barbier and Burns for "misleading statements ... made in September 2020 about the results of a phase two clinical trial for Cassava's purported drug treatment for Alzheimer's", and charged Wang for "manipulating the trial results".
 According to Reuters, the company "failed to disclose that a full set of patient data actually showed 'no measurable cognitive improvement in the patients' episodic memory,' [and] also failed to disclose Wang's role in the clinical trial and his personal, financial, and professional interests in the drug's success".
-The charges filed in the United States District Court for the Western District of Texas alleged that Cassava violated "antifraud provisions of the federal securities laws" and "reporting provisions of the federal securities laws" and the SEC stated in a press release that "without admitting or denying the allegations, Cassava, Barbier, and Burns ... agreed to pay civil penalties of $40 million, $175,000, and $85,000, respectively.
+The charges filed in the United States District Court for the Western District of Texas alleged that the company violated "antifraud provisions of the federal securities laws" and "reporting provisions of the federal securities laws" and the SEC stated in a press release that "without admitting or denying the allegations, Cassava, Barbier, and Burns ... agreed to pay civil penalties of $40 million, $175,000, and $85,000, respectively.
 Barbier and Burns agreed to be subject to officer-and-director bars of three and five years, respectively."
 The settlement must be approved by the U.S. District Court.

 According to Science journal's Piller, "CUNY itself found Wang had committed 'egregious' scientific misconduct" and the SEC "charged that Wang had been 'unblinded' for patient fluid samples [while Burns] 'negligently failed to fully disclose' that she had removed data from 40% of the volunteers in a phase 2 simufilam clinical trial after learning which ones received simufilam or the placebo."
 Piller wrote that the SEC complaint stated that Cassava had "raised more than $260 million from investors after that [phase 2] announcement", when in fact, "the complete data showed the drug failed to improve 'episodic' memory in Alzheimer's patients".

 For a trial slated to begin in October 2025, CUNY released a report claiming scientific misconduct by Wang could not be proven.
 The DOJ dropped the charges shortly before trial was scheduled to begin, without giving a reason.